Thijs987/pse_onlycode/env.md

-This is the code for the .env file you need.
-You can copy the code, put it in a new file called .env, and complete the information.
-To complete your infomration, you need to create your own account for the smtp email server and your own JSON Web Token.
-Your final .env file should be in the root folder of the project
+Copy the template into a new file named .env in the root folder of your project.
+You will need to fill in the missing fields before running the server:
++ Your database connection string.
++ Your SMTP email server credentials (for sending registration emails).
++ A long, secure, random string (atleast 32 characters) for your JWT Key.

+Note: Never commit your completed .env file to version control.

 ```# Environment configuration for PSE-Green-Code
 # Keep this file secure and do NOT commit it to version control.